-B. Information required from the Registrants subject to Annex VIII of REACH
+A. Information required from the Registrants subject to Annex VIII of REACH

-1. In vivo mammalian alkaline comet assay (Annex VIII, Section 8.4., column 2; test method: OECD 489) combined with in vivo mammalian erythrocyte micronucleus test (test method EU B.12./OECD 474) in rats, oral route.
+In vivo mammalian alkaline comet assay (Annex VIII, Section 8.4., column 2; test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, or if justified, in mice, oral route.
 For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum.

-Reasons for the request(s) are explained in the following appendices entitled "Reasons to request information required under Annexes VII to VIII of REACH", respectively.
+Reasons for the request(s) are explained in the appendix entitled "Reasons to request information required under Annexes VIII of REACH".